 In the formation of the codebook we recognize that the clusters of spatio-temporal descriptors should be both in a sufficiently large number and sufficiently distinguished from each other so to represent the augmented variability of dynamic content with respect to the static case.
-To this end radiusbased clustering [41] with soft assignment has been used.
-In fact, with radius-based clustering cluster centers are allocated at the modes corresponding to the maximal density regions, so resulting into a statistics of the codewords that better fits with the variability of human actions with respect to k-means clustering.
+To this end, radius-based clustering [41] with soft assignment has been used.
+In fact, with radius-based clustering, cluster centers are allocated at the modes corresponding to the maximal density regions, thus resulting in statistics of the codewords that better fit with the variability of human actions with respect to k-means clustering.
 Experiments carried on standard datasets show that the approach followed outperforms the current state of the art methods.
-To avoid too large codebooks we performed codebook compression with Deep Belief Networks.
+To avoid too large codebooks, we performed codebook compression with Deep Belief Networks.
 The solution proposed shows good accuracy even with very small codebooks.
 Finally, we provide several experiments on the Hollywood2 dataset [42] and on a new surveillance dataset (MICC-Surveillance), to demonstrate the effectiveness and generality of our method for action recognition in unconstrained video domains.
 A preliminary version of this manuscript appeared at ICCV-VOEC 2009 [43], presenting our spatio-temporal features and clustering approach.
-This paper presents a novel codebook reduction technique, greatly extended experiments (also adding two novel challenging datasets) and more detailed information on the proposed method.
+This paper presents a novel codebook reduction technique, greatly extended experiments (also adding two novel challenging datasets), and more detailed information on the proposed method.

-The rest of the paper is organized as follows: the descriptor is presented in Section II.
+The remainder of this paper is organized as follows.
+The descriptor is presented in Section II.
 Action representation and categorization is presented in Section III.
 The experimental results, with an extensive comparison with the state-of-the-art approaches, are hence discussed in Section IV.
-Here we also included experiments on unconstrained videos to demonstrate the effectiveness of the approach also in this case.
+Here, we also included experiments on unconstrained videos to demonstrate the effectiveness of the approach also in this case.
 Conclusions are drawn in Section V.

 II.
-SPATIO-TEMPORAL LOCAL DESCRIPTORS OF APPEARANCE AND MOTION
+SPATIO-TEMPORAL LOCAL DESCRIPTORS OF APPEARANCE AND MOTION tial and temporal scales.

-Spatio-temporal interest points are detected at video local maxima of the Dollár's detector [18] applied over a set of spatial and temporal scales.
 Using multiple scales is fundamental to capture the essence of human activity.
 To this end, linear filters are separately applied to the spatial and temporal dimension: on the one hand, the spatial scale permits to detect visual features of high and low detail; on the other, the temporal scale allows to detect action primitives at different temporal resolutions.
-The filter response function is defined as:
+The filter response function is defined as where I(x, y, t) is the image sequence, $g{\sigma}(x, y)$ is a spatial Gaussian filter with scale $\sigma$ , $h{ev}$ and $h{od}$ are a quadrature pair of 1-D Gabor filters that provide a strong response to temporal intensity changes for periodic motion patterns, respectively defined as